vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/attrs.md

 ## Advanced

-You can pass options to `attrs` to cutomize plugin behavior.
+You can pass options to `attrs` to customize plugin behavior.

 ```ts
 interface AttrsOptions {